-This week I stared into the refrigerator, puzzled about what to make for dinner.
-Mushrooms, fresh spinach, onions, chicken sausage…ricotta?
+Recently I stared into the refrigerator, puzzled about what to make for dinner.
+Mushrooms, fresh spinach, onions, chicken sausage … ricotta?

-Despite what you think’s a meager, one trick pony ingredient in the kitchen, ricotta is actually quite versatile!
-Aside from the obvious Italian recipe uses, fans of the creamy lower fat cheese also find it’s brilliant in things like cheesecake and pancakes.
+Despite what you may think of as a meager one trick pony ingredient, ricotta is actually quite versatile!
+Aside from the obvious Italian recipe uses, fans of the creamy lower fat cheese also find it’s brilliant in delectables like cheesecake and pancakes.

 - 8 ounces dried penne

 - 1 package savory fully cooked chicken sausage (your favorite flavor)

 - Place a large pot of water, plus the 2 tablespoons of salt, on the stove to boil.
 Cook the penne for 9 minutes, reserve a cup of pasta water, then drain.